 7. Collecting Vendor Bank Instructions for ePayment Programs

-As you can see, accounts payable managers have many challenges and opportunities due to automation, networking, and changes in payer systems.
-That is why it is vital for companies and accounts payable departments to be agile in this ever-changing environment and start pursuing AP software automation.
+As you can see, AP managers have many challenges and opportunities because of automation, networking, and changes in payer systems.
+It is vital for companies and accounts payable departments to be agile in this ever-changing environment and start pursuing accounts payable software automation.

 More on AP Automation: